Kra & Kpi - Pdf Download

 bhandhavi.r

-‘Knowledge, Skills and Abilities’ - Key Performance Indicators.
-Tasks that have been agreed between an employee and line manager/HR with an expectation that they will be completed satisfactorily in the time agreed or as an ongoing task.
+'Knowledge, Skills, and Abilities' - Key Performance Indicators.
+Tasks that have been agreed upon between an employee and a line manager/HR with the expectation that they will be completed satisfactorily in the time agreed upon or as an ongoing task.

 deepakbsabharwal

-“Key Result Areas” or KRAs refer to general areas of outcomes or outputs for which the department's role is responsible.
-A typical role targets three to five KRA.
+"Key Result Areas" or KRAs refer to general areas of outcomes or outputs for which the department's role is responsible.
+A typical role targets three to five KRAs.

 Key result areas (KRAs) capture about 80% of the department's work role.
 The remainder of the role is usually devoted to areas of shared responsibility (e.g., helping team members, participating in activities for the good of the organization).

-When the key results area is large, it is broken into manageable areas for managing/ evaluation.
+When the key results area is large, it is broken into manageable areas for managing/evaluation.
+These sub-sections of KRAs are called KPA.

 Example: